 - "Why Act-Consequentialism Collapses Into Rule-Consequentialism."
 Paper presented at the Rocky Mountain Ethics Congress (RoME V), University of Colorado–Boulder, Boulder, CO, August 9–12, 2012.

 - "Comments on solar radiation management."
 Comments on a panel at the Ninth Annual Meeting for Environmental Philosophy, Allenspark, CO, June 12–15, 2012.

 - "Research Ethics and Geoengineering."
-Paper presented at the "Geoengineering Our Climate" conference, Ottawa, ON, January 19–20, 2012.
+Paper presented at the "Geoengineering Our Climate" conference, Centre for International Governance Innovation, Ottawa, ON, January 19–20, 2012.

 - "A Proposal for the International Regulation of Solar Radiation Management Research."
 Poster presented at the American Geophysical Union Fall Meeting, San Francisco, CA, December 6–9, 2011.